 The majority of the Group's sales are on credit terms up to 120 days from the end of the month of invoice.
 The Group seeks to maintain strict control over its outstanding receivables.
-Overdue balances are reviewed regularly by the management.
+In determining the recoverability of trade receivables, the Group considers any changes in credit quality of trade receivables from the date credit was initially granted up to the end of the reporting period.
 The Group does not hold any collateral or other credit enhancements over its trade receivable balances.